COMMON REPORTING STANDARD (CRS) FOR MEMBERS

-This agreement is separate to The Foreign Account Tax Compliance Act (FATCA) which relates only to customers who are citizens of the United States or are resident for tax purposes in the United States.
+This agreement is separate to The Foreign Account Tax Compliance Act (FATCA) which relates only to members who are citizens of the United States or are resident for tax purposes in the United States.
 CRS will report on a wider range of tax residency jurisdictions.
 The current process for asking and recording FATCA questions for personal customers will continue to be followed.
 The process outlined above is an additional mandatory step for capturing CRS information for personal customers

-St Canice’s Kilkenny Credit Union Limited is not liable for the accuracy of the information contained on any third party website.
+St. Canice’s Kilkenny Credit Union Limited is not liable for the accuracy of the information contained on any third party website.

 - CRS Personal Self-certification form

-In accordance with the Foreign Account Tax Compliance Act (‘FATCA’) and the OECD Common Reporting Standard (‘CRS’), St Canice’s Kilkenny Credit Union Limited may be required to report certain account holder details to the Irish Revenue Commissioners who may, in turn, share this information with tax authorities in the relevant jurisdictions.
+In accordance with the Foreign Account Tax Compliance Act (‘FATCA’) and the OECD Common Reporting Standard (‘CRS’), St. Canice’s Kilkenny Credit Union Limited may be required to report certain account holder details to the Irish Revenue Commissioners who may, in turn, share this information with tax authorities in the relevant jurisdictions.
 Please note that the credit union does not provide tax advice and will not be liable for any errors contained in the self-certification form.
 If you have any questions about FATCA/CRS you should contact your tax advisor or the Irish Revenue Commissioners.

 Reduction of Revenue Reporting threshold from €635 to €300